 -

-Munjoy Street - To the right is Portland Harbor, part of Casco Bay, an inlet on the southern coast of the Gulf of Maine.
-The City of Portland is along its southern edge, with the Port of Portland within.
+Munjoy Street - Off to the right is Portland Harbor, part of Casco Bay, an inlet on the Southern Coast of the Gulf of Maine.
+The City of Portland sits along its southern edge, and the Port of Portland lies within.

 -

-Casco Bay - Over your right shoulder, see the landmass with oil tanks, which is the City of South Portland.
+Casco Bay - If you look over your right shoulder, you’ll see the landmass with the oil tanks, which is the City of South Portland.

 -

-Eastern Promenade Trail - The Eastern Promenade is a wonderful area where Portland residents enjoy pleasant weather and sea breezes.
+Eastern Promenade Trail - The Eastern Promenade is a wonderful space where Portlanders enjoy the pleasant weather and sea breezes.
 At the foot of the Eastern Prom is a small beach called East End Beach.

 -